Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

             -An embedded "Forgot Password" (left float) div connected with a route to the "Forgot Password" page.
             -An embedded "Create Account" (right float) div with an embedded route to the "Create Account" page.
             -HTML "Sign In" button.
-        * An embedded popup error message such as: "unsuccessful login attempt, please check your credentials and try again" rendered under the password field after an unsuccessful login.
+        * An embedded popup message such as: "unsuccessful login attempt, please check your credentials and try again" rendered under the password field after an unsuccessful login.
         * Route for incorrect password field highlighting.

     * Data needed to render the page